TechGrounds-Cloud8/cloud8-benbui797/10_Final_Project/Code/README.md

 ## Private Subnets
 The max amount of servers the ASG can scale to is 3, but in order to design for high availability, we'll create 3 private subnets so every server will be launched in a different AZ.
 This only applies to the "app-prd-vpc".
 The management vpc doesn't require private subnets, so will remain unchanged.

-## S3 Endpoint in the VPC
+## S3 Endpoint
 An S3 Endpoint has been created in the VPC so traffic to S3 doesn't have to traverse the internet.
+Also the private instances can reach the Yum repo via an AWS Hosted repository on S3.

 ## EFS file system
 It is a best practise to seperate the root disk and data disk, but when we use auto-scaling, EFS is easier to accomplish this than EBS.

 ## Windows Admin server
 The Admin server now runs Windows OS.

+## SSM Agent
+SSM Agent and corresponding policy has been attached to the instances, so you can now connect to them via the Session Manager instead of SSH.
+This is much safer, as you won't need to store a key on your local computer.

 ## SSL offloading
 Encryption and decryption require a bit of computing power, so in order to speed up traffic over the internal network, we allow for SSL offloading at the ALB.